GD&T Improves Inspection

 Effective Training Inc.

 is a world leader in the field of geometric tolerancing.
-ETI president,
+ETI founder,

 Alex Krulikowski is an expert on geometric tolerancing, with a degree